Our team is the most important part of our operation! We are so lucky to work with the finest in the business.

 With a passion for pretty much everything, he puts his heart and soul into all he does.
 Ryan is guided by his belief that a better world is possible and relentlessly endeavors to be a net benefit to the whole.
 He, his wife Karin, son Wren and daughter River currently live in the old Townsite (Powell River) on the Sunshine Coast BC, Canada.

-Karin Westland's life has been narrated by many landscapes.
+Karin Westland's life has been informed by many ecologies.
 From her childhood in rural Colorado to her youth in the lake country of Northern Ontario, wild places have shaped who Karin is.

 With a strong connection to nature, Karin pursued a Bachelors of Arts in Environmental Geography and English from the University of Victoria.
-From there, she made her way to Kingston Ontario to pursue a Bachelor's of Education in Outdoor and Experiential Learning at Queen's University.
-Recently Karin completed her Masters of Education at Simon Fraser University.
+From there, she made her way to Kingston Ontario to pursue a Bachelor's of Education in Outdoor and Experiential Learning at Queen's University and later completed her Masters of Education in Curriculum Design and Implementation at Simon Fraser University.

-Over the last 12 years, she has worked as an Outdoor and Sustainability Educator in the non-profit sector, National Parks, and the public education system.
-As cofounder and teacher in the Sustainability and Ecological Education Department in the Powell River School District, she has had countless opportunities to connect young people with the outdoors in a meaningful way.
-In her current position as the Sustainability Coordinator with the Powell River School District, Karin works with the Ministry of Education on related pilot projects and presently oversees the implementation of a variety of district-wide sustainability initiatives including Destination Conservation and our district's sustainability newsletter, The Green Glance.
+Over the last 19 years, she has worked as an Outdoor and Ecological Educator in the non-profit sector, National Parks, and the public education system.
+As cofounder and teacher in the Outdoor and Ecological Learning Department in the Powell River School District, Karin has the privilege of connecting young people with their community and the outdoors in meaningful ways.
+In her current position as Teacher and Outdoor Learning Coordinator, Karin oversees the implementation of a variety of district-wide outdoor and environmental learning initiatives including our Outdoor Learning Scope and Sequence and ECO (The Eco Change Operation).